AbhiGadhave11/Customized-Virtual-File-System-Project-/README.md

 • It provides necessary commands, system calls implementations of file system through customised shell.

-• In this project we implement all necessary data structures.
+• In this project I implement all necessary data structures.

   Technology : C++ Programming .
 We can Create this project in C programming language also.